Transitions

 I invite you to consider a different way to think about change.
 Different than this chronological order.

 I read an interesting book years ago, that helped me think differently about any time of change in our lives.
 The book was called Transitions: Making Sense of Life’s Changes” (author, William Bridges).
-This book changed the order of how I think about any type of change, and its been a helpful tool at many points in my life.
+This book changed the order of how I think about any type of change, and it’s been a helpful tool at many points in my life.

 What if there is different order to change instead of a beginning, middle and end?
 What if change starts with an end, then there’s an awkward middle time—say like a time in the wilderness—and then there is a new beginning?
 This order of transition, of change, has some remarkable touch stones in the Bible.
 It’s a view of transition that might be a helpful tool as we all enter this next season with more changes all around us.